Threads

 Guest Author

-Yogan Pillay is the director for HIV and TB delivery at the Bill & Melinda Gates Foundation.
-Prior to this he was the South Africa country director of the Clinton Health Access Initiative before which he spent more than 20 years in the national health department in various management positions.
+Yogan Pillay is the director for HIV and TB delivery at the Bill & Melinda Gates Foundation, and extraordinary professor in the department of global health at Stellenbosch University.
+Prior to his current role he spent more than 20 years in the national health department in various management positions.

 RELATED ARTICLES